hwting1/Data-Engineering-Zoomcamp-Project/README.md

 New York City's Citi Bike programme generates millions of trip records every month.
 While the raw data is publicly available, it is split into separate monthly ZIP archives on S3 and contains no pre-computed analytics — making it hard to answer operational and strategic questions across different time scales.

 ### Intra-Day Patterns
 Within a single day, ride demand is far from uniform.
 Are there clear morning and evening commuter peaks, and do members and casual riders follow fundamentally different demand curves?
-How do trip duration, distance, and speed shift across the hours — do riders move faster and farther at certain times?
+How do trip duration and distance shift across the hours — do riders travel farther at certain times?
 Understanding intra-day behaviour is essential for capacity planning and rebalancing docks at high-demand hours.

 ### Day-of-Week Patterns
 Aggregated across the full dataset, certain weekdays consistently attract more rides than others.
 Do members and casual riders gravitate toward different days — mid-week commuters vs. weekend leisure riders?
 Does the mix of classic and electric bikes shift depending on the day?
 Identifying structural day-of-week patterns helps distinguish commuter demand from recreational demand.